yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ## Diagrams
 ### Control Plane
-`Envoy AI Gateway` extends Envoy Gateway using an Extension Server.
-Envoy Gateway can be configured to call an external server over gRPC with the xDS configuration before it is sent to Envoy Proxy.
-The Envoy Gateway extension Server provides a mechanism where Envoy Gateway tracks custom resources and then calls a set of hooks that allow the generated xDS configuration to be modified before it is sent to Envoy Proxy.
+`Envoy AI Gateway` extends `Envoy Gateway` using an Extension Server. `Envoy Gateway` can be configured to call an external server over gRPC with the xDS configuration before it is sent to Envoy Proxy.
+The `Envoy Gateway` extension Server provides a mechanism where `Envoy Gateway` tracks custom resources and then calls a set of hooks that allow the generated xDS configuration to be modified before it is sent to Envoy Proxy.

 ![Data Plane](./control_plane.png)

 AI Gateway ExtProc controller watches the `AIGatewayRoute` resource and perform the follow steps:
-- Reconciles the envoy gateway ext proc deployment and creates the extension policy.
+- Reconciles the `Envoy Gateway` deployment and creates the extension policy.
-- Reconciles the envoy proxy deployment and attach the AWS credential if the `AIServiceBackend` is AWS.
+- Reconciles the `Envoy Gateway` ext proc deployment and mount the API key or AWS credential secret if the `AIServiceBackend` is AWS.
-- Reconciles `AIGatewayRoute` to calculate the routing rules and generates the `HTTPRoute` resource applying the extension filter.
+- Reconciles `AIGatewayRoute` to calculate the backend and generates the `HTTPRoute` resource attaching the upstream host rewrite filter.

 Envoy Gateway controller watches the `BackendTrafficPolicy` to dynamically update the xDS configuration for the rate limiting filter.